resilmesh2/MONT-Dataset-OT-ICS-attacks/Scenario-2/README.md

-# Scenario - Ransomware attack on OT/ICS Network
+# Setting Up Scenario - Operational Disruption in OT/ICS Network

 In order to create the Ransomware Attack on OT/ICS Network, the first thing that we are going to do is set up the environment in which the attack will occur.